marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 set.expandtab = true
 ```

-## First set of configuration options.
+## First set of configuration options

 Lets start with the basics.
 Making your NeoVim even more modern.
 So create an `lua/options.lua` file and add the options: